 North Creek Railway Depot Museum

-Based inside the depot at North Creek of Delaware & Hudson heritage this museum.
-Their mission statement, along with preserving local railroad history is to tell the story of the Gore Mountain Region in general.
+Based inside the depot at North Creek is is this depot which houses a great deal of artifacts related to the Delaware & Hudson Railway.
+Their mission statement is highlight the region history with railroads and also to tell the Gore Mountain's story in general.
 To learn more about the museum please visit their website.

 Oyster Bay Railroad Museum

 This museum looks to preserve the history of Oyster Bay's railroading past as well as that of the entire Long Island region.
 They currently have a large collection of rolling stock on hand along with many artifacts and displays.
-The museum has future plans to greatly expand their presence, constructing a large complex in the area to further draw in visitors and attention to their endeavor.
+The museum has future plans to greatly expand their presence by constructing a large complex in the area to further draw in visitors.

 Railroad Museum Of Long Island, Greenport & Riverhead Museum

-Another railroad museum located on Long Island at Greenport as well as Riverhead, this organization has a number of exhibits to see along with an operating layout to peruse.
-Their long-term goal is to fully restore and operation Long Island Rail Road Class G5s #39.
+Another railroad museum located on Long Island at Greenport and Riverhead, this organization has a number of exhibits to see along with an operating layout to peruse.
+Their long-term goal is to fully restore and operation Long Island Rail Road 4-6-0 (Class G5s) #39.
 To learn more please visit their website.

 Railroad Museum Of Niagara Frontier

-Located in North Tonawanda inside the restored, 1922 Erie freight depot here, the museum is operated by the Niagara Frontier Chapter of the National Railway Historical Society (NRHS).
+Located in North Tonawanda within the town's restored, 1922 Erie freight depot, the museum is operated by the Niagara Frontier Chapter of the National Railway Historical Society (NRHS).
 It is the only such museum in the Buffalo area and its mission is to keep alive the history of railroading in this region.
 Along with artifacts and displays the museum has several pieces of rolling stock on-hand.

 Rochester & Genesee Valley Railroad Museum